hbibel/funstall/README.md

 so I'm hesitant to use `yay` on Arch.
 Implementing my own installation scripts based on AUR implementations also makes me feel safer from supply-chain attacks.

+## About Sources

+Funstall can pull packages using various other tools, e.g. pip or brew, which are called "sources".
+Generally the source closest to the original developer's control is selected, e.g. PyPI or NPM are usually more directly managed by the developers, and thus tend to be more up-to-date.
+The preferred order of sources is implemented in `funstall/installation/source_priorities.py`.

 ## Implementation Considerations